micronDLA/SDK/README.md

   * [My dataset](#my-dataset)
   * [Training a neural network with PyTorch](#training-a-neural-network-with-pytorch)
   * [After training a neural network](#after-training-a-neural-network)
 - [3.
-Getting started Inference on FWDNXT hardware](#3-getting-started-inference-on-fwdnxt-hardware) : getting started tutorial for running inference on the Inference Engine
+Getting started Inference on Micron DLA hardware](#3-getting-started-inference-on-microndla-hardware) : getting started tutorial for running inference on the DLA
 - [4.
-Getting started Inference on FWDNXT hardware with C](#4-getting-started-inference-on-fwdnxt-hardware-with-c) : getting started tutorial for running inference on the Inference Engine using C
+Getting started Inference on Micron DLA hardware with C](#4-getting-started-inference-on-microndla-hardware-with-c) : getting started tutorial for running inference on the DLA using C
 - [5.
 Tutorial - Multiple FPGAs and Clusters](#5-tutorial---multiple-fpgas-and-clusters) : tutorial for running inference on multiple FPGAs and clusters
   * [Multiple FPGAs with input batching <a name="one"></a>](#multiple-fpgas-with-input-batching)
   * [Multiple FPGAs with different models <a name="two"></a>](#multiple-fpgas-with-different-models)